sansin5982/Statistics-with-R/chapters/ANOVA.md

 \large F = \frac{(Between \\Group \\Variance)}{(Within \\Group  \\Variance)}
 $$

--   If F is large → The groups are likely different.
+-   If F statistics is large → The groups are likely different.
--   If F is small → The groups are likely similar.
+-   If F statistics is small → The groups are likely similar.

 #### Visualize “Between-Group Variance vs. Within-Group Variance”